QubitPi/docker-docs/billing/index.md

 Billing and payments

-Use the resources in this section to manage your billing and payment settings for your Docker subscription plans.
+Use the resources in this section to manage your billing and payment settings for your Docker subscriptions.

 {{< grid items="grid_core" >}}